 All these businesses share a common thread: each of their founders have drawn inspiration from the success of Silicon Valley startups.

-Zuckerberg, the 28-year-old chief executive officer of Facebook who started the social-networking service in his college dorm room, has a net worth of about $12 billion, according to the Bloomberg Billionaires Index, though Facebook shares (FB) have dropped 39 percent since the May 17 initial public offering.
+Zuckerberg, the 28-year-old chief executive officer of Facebook who started the social-networking service in his college dorm room, has a net worth of about $12 billion, according to the Bloomberg Billionaires Index, though Facebook shares (FB:US) have dropped 39 percent since the May 17 initial public offering.

 “Hearing these stories enormously motivated me,” said Lim Hyung Cheol, a 21-year-old college student who last year founded Gameberry Inc., an app marketing firm that generates as much as 20 million won in revenue in a month.
 “Right now, I’m focusing on doing bit by bit with a big vision in mind.”